INSTITUTIONAL POLICIES AND PROCEDURES

 Self–reporting: This policy requires that employees provide full disclosure of all facts and circumstances related to any transaction, contract or activity in which they are involved, or may become involved, that might directly or indirectly create a conflict of interest.
 Disclosure should be made to the employee’s immediate supervisor who must report the matter to the Vice-President for Finance & Administration.

 Policy Statement: The University will not prohibit the employment of relatives provided that the employment does not create a conflict of interest and has been based on merit

 principles and that a member of the employee’s family does not influence the selection process.

-Pacific University will investigate any possible fraudulent or dishonest use or misuse of University resources or property by faculty, staff or students.
+Pacific University will investigate any possible fraudulent or dishonest conduct, including misuse of University resources or property by faculty, staff or students.
 Anyone found to have engaged in a fraudulent or dishonest conduct is subject to disciplinary action by the University up to and including dismissal or expulsion, and civil or criminal prosecution when warranted.

 Baseless Allegations: allegations made with reckless disregard for their truth or falsity.
 People making such allegations may be subject to institutional disciplinary action and/or legal claims by individuals accused of such conduct.

 Fraudulent or Dishonest Conduct: a deliberate act or failure to act with the intention of obtaining an unauthorized benefit.
 Examples of such conduct include, but are not limited to:

 Illegal Order: an illegal order is any directive to violate or assist in violating an applicable federal, state, or local law, rule or regulation or any order to work or cause others to work in conditions outside of their line of duty that would unreasonably threaten the health and safety of employees or the public.